segmentio/segment-docs/src/connections/storage/warehouses/redshift-useful-sql.md

 ## Define sessions
-Segment’s API does not impose any restrictions on your data with regard to user sessions.
+Segment's API does not impose any restrictions on your data with regard to user sessions.

-Sessions aren’t fundamental facts about the user experience.
-They’re stories Segment builds around the data to understand how customers actually use the product in their day-to-day lives.
-And since Segment’s API is about collecting raw, factual data, there's no API for collecting sessions.
+Sessions aren't fundamental facts about the user experience.
+They're stories Segment builds around the data to understand how customers actually use the product in their day-to-day lives.
+And since Segment's API is about collecting raw, factual data, there's no API for collecting sessions.
 Segment leaves session interpretation to SQL partners, which let you design how you measure sessions based on how customers use your product.

 For more on why Segment doesn't collect session data at the API level, [check out a blog post here](https://segment.com/blog/facts-vs-stories-why-segment-has-no-sessions-api/){:target="_blank"}.